FMC64/spp/README.md

 A sequence can be thought of as a function which gets run once at construction, then has its scope retrieved and presented for subsequent reads and writes.
 Sub-scopes guarded by a conditional are mixed into the sequence scope only if the predicate can be evaluated exclusively from the sequence scope and captured compile-time variable.
 All other scopes are discarded, their contents destroyed at constructor completion and will not be subsequently presented.

 It is illegal to perform a sequence write that would modify its structure and layout.
 All other writes are permitted.
-As for functions, captures are allowed with the same lifetime conditions.
+As for functions, captures are allowed with the same lifetime conditions. `sequence` assignment results in the copy of the contents of the `sequence`.

 A sequence can safely represent complex objects in memory, as for example C strings.
 Here is an example of a constructor of a C string from a generic `u8`-composed string: